TapasTripura/Stochastic-PDE-Discovery/README.md

 ## The data associated with the paper can be accessed from the following link:
 > [!NOTE]
 > The codes for data generation and prediction are provided in the corresponding folders.
+The data used in the paper can be download from following link.
 > + [Data_Link](https://drive.google.com/drive/folders/1bs6werCQUhS30EDK46VtpyRQnlgh0F_i?usp=sharing)

 ### File description